PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 * In the All classes dropdown menu find your GameInstance class
 	* In this example the blueprint is named "MyGameInstance"
 * Double-click the blueprint
-* On the left side hover over the function field and click the Override dropdown
+* On the left side hover over the function field and select the Override dropdown
 * Select the Init function
 * Right-click in the graph and add in all register GSDK function
 * For GSDK Shutdown and Maintenance Delegate drag out the a line from the red square, and select "Add Custom Event"